Frederick Hahneman: The hijacking

 As the captain informed the 48 passengers that, "there is an armed man aboard", Hahneman held the chief stewardess hostage at the rear of the plane.
 One of the passengers, The New York Times reporter Neil Amdur, wrote later, "From the moment the captain uttered those chilling words...I felt a sense of fear I had never known."
 The captain would later tell FBI investigators that Hahneman, "talked like there was another country and he wanted the money for a cause."
 Two other passengers, Frank Valek, a safety inspector for Western Electric, and Robert Palazzo, the mayor of Columbia, New Jersey, both found Hahneman's gun pressed into their stomachs as they went to the rest room and magazine rack, respectively.
 Other passengers prayed.

 Flight 175 was scheduled to land at Washington's National Airport but Hahneman, at 11:15 am, ordered the captain to land at Dulles International Airport.
 No passengers were allowed to leave the plane while Eastern Air Lines worked to meet Hahneman's demands.
-These were $303,000 in cash, six parachutes, two bush knives, two jump suits, two crash helmets, fuel, food and two cartons of his favorite Benson and Hedges cigarettes.
+These were $303,000 in cash, six parachutes, two bush knives, two jump suits, two crash helmets, fuel, food, and two cartons of his favorite cigarettes (Benson & Hedges).

 Satisfied that his demands had been met, Hahneman allowed the passengers to disembark one by one at 1:13 pm, including one stewardess.
-The rest of the 6 crew he kept hostage and ordered the captain to take off again at 1:50 pm.
-Soon after becoming airborne Hahneman decided he didn't like the $100 bill denominations given to him by Eastern.
+The rest of the six crew he kept hostage, and ordered the captain to take off again at 1:50 pm.
+Soon after becoming airborne, Hahneman decided he didn't like the $100 bill denominations given to him by Eastern.
 He ordered the plane to return to Dulles and demanded the money in larger bills.
 It took Eastern four hours to comply with this difficult demand, with some of the bills being flown in from Miami.

 Satisfied once again, Hahneman ordered the captain to take off and fly to Honduras in Central America, his country of birth.
-However, en route the plane's hydraulic pump developed a problem and the captain told Hahneman they had to divert to New Orleans.
+However, while en route, the plane's hydraulic pump developed a problem and the captain told Hahneman they had to divert to New Orleans.
 Hahneman was angry and when they landed in New Orleans he demanded another plane from Eastern.
-When it was ready he put a noose around Captain Hendershott's neck and forced the crew out at gunpoint, using them as a human shield to get safely onto the new plane.
+When it was ready, he put a noose around Captain Hendershott's neck and forced the crew out at gunpoint, using them as a human shield to get safely onto the new plane.

-The remainder of Flight 175 passed without incident and on May 6, around 4 am, over the pitch dark Honduran jungle, Hahneman ordered the captain to slow the plane's airspeed.
-He put on one of the parachutes he'd demanded and opened the rear door.
-Clutching his money-filled attache case, Frederick Hahneman jumped from the aft airstair into the dense undergrowth below, and disappeared.
+The remainder of Flight 175 passed without incident, and on May 6, around 4 am, over the pitch-dark Honduran jungle, Hahneman ordered the captain to slow the plane's airspeed.
+He put on one of the parachutes he had demanded and opened the rear door.
+Clutching his money-filled attache case, Hahneman jumped from the aft airstair into the dense undergrowth below, and disappeared.